qwc/network-protocol-dictionary/README.md

 How to add a new protocol
 ----

+Requirements:
+- Python 3.5
+  - jsonschema
+  - PyYaml
+- (the old kwalify schemas are still present, but deprecated.)

+Howto:
 - Clone.
-- Install ruby+[kwalify](http://www.kuwata-lab.com/kwalify/) (gem install kwalify).
 - Check structure-schema.yml.
 - Write protocol file in ./protocols/osi[layer]/[protocolname].yml.
-- Validate structure with 'kwalify -lf structure-schema.yml [path/to/protocolname].yml' or validate all at once with 'kwalify -lf structure-schema.yml ./protocols/osi*/*.yml'.
+- Validate structure with 'python validate.py -f [path/to/protocolname].yml' or all at once with 'python validate.py --all'
 - Set up a merge request.
 - Be happy.